 In response to the Russian invasion of Ukraine begun in February 2022, Takeda has taken action to discontinue activities in Russia that are not essential to maintaining the supply of medicines to patients and providing ongoing support to our employees, subject to compliance with all international sanctions imposed on Russia.
 This includes suspending all new investments, suspending advertising and promotion, not initiating new clinical trials and stopping enrollment of new patients in ongoing clinical trials.
-In the fiscal year ended March 31, 2023, revenue attributable to Russia/CIS represented 2.2% of our total consolidated revenue, and we did not experience a material impact from the invasion, international responses thereto or our discontinuation of non-essential activities in Russia.
+In the fiscal year ended March 31, 2024, revenue attributable to Russia/CIS represented 1.7% of our total consolidated revenue, and we did not experience a material impact from the invasion, international responses thereto or our discontinuation of non-essential activities in Russia.
 Depending on the future status of the crisis, however, our results of operations and financial condition, and our strategy to increase our business in the region, could be adversely affected.
 Among other matters, certain clinical trials may be delayed, and we may incur additional costs to find alternative locations in which to hold such trials.
-For example, due in part to the effects of the invasion of Ukraine on our ability to conduct clinical trials, as well as other factors such as COVID-19-related lockdowns in China, in 2022, we have announced delays in our target approval filing dates for soticlestat and for EXKIVITY for treatment of newly diagnosed non-small cell lung cancer.
+For example, due in part to the effects of the invasion of Ukraine on our ability to conduct clinical trials, as well as other factors such as COVID-19-related lockdowns in China, in 2022, we have announced delays in our target approval filing dates for soticlestat.